Erdogan again airs attack video at rally despite criticism

 The video, which was blurred but had clear sounds of automatic gunfire, has been shown to thousands of people at the rallies and aired live on Turkish television, despite efforts by New Zealand to halt its spread.

 The video prompted widespread condemnation.
-Facebook said it removed 1.5 million versions of the video in the first 24 hours after the attack.
+Facebook said it removed 1.5 million versions of the video in the first 24 hours after Friday’s attack.

-Turkey’s main opposition party has also criticized Erdogan for showing the clip “for the sake of (winning) three or five votes” at the elections.
+Turkey’s main opposition party has also criticized Erdogan for showing the clip “for the sake of (winning) three or five votes” in the elections.

 The New Zealand Embassy in Ankara also said Peters had raised the issue with a Turkish delegation in New Zealand.
-It said the embassy in Ankara and as well as other embassies worldwide had requested that media outlets not show the footage.
+It said the embassy in Ankara and other embassies worldwide had requested that media outlets not show the footage.

-In inflammatory comments on Monday, Erdogan suggested that anyone who comes to Turkey with anti-Muslim sentiments would be sent back in coffins, “like their grandfathers were” during the Gallipoli campaign.
-He made the comments in Canakkale province, northwestern Turkey which is home to the historic battlefields, on the anniversary of a World War I Turkish naval victory.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.